 There are plenty of reasons to learn a foreign language.
 If you’re not sure which language to learn, you can indeed consider Persian!

 There are multiple advantages associated with learning Persian as a foreign language in India.
-West Asian languages like Persian (Farsi, Dari, or Tajik) gives you a competitive edge in an ever-increasing competitive world.
+West Asian languages like Persian (Farsi, Dari, or Tajik) give you an edge in an increasingly competitive world.

 Here are 12 reasons why you should learn Persian as a second language.